 What about opening the Console to a virtual machine?

-The console still works, but for many VMs, the experience is crappy.
-Here is how to open console in 6.0 6.5 and 6.7.
+The console still works, but it now requires you to download a separate program Here is how to open console in 6.0 6.5 and 6.7.

 You need to download the “VMware Remote Console” from the VMware website.
 It can be reached by … Downloads > vSphere > “Drivers & Tools” tab > VMware Remote Console.

 Expand VMware Remote Console then click Go To Downloads.